arkachego/audiobook/Readme.md

 I have divided the recording and playback functionalities among the `/records` and `/recorder` pages respectively.
 This has been done to implement a **Separation of Concern** between two specific actions over the whole functionality.

 The `/recorder` page is designed in such a way that, when the user lands in here, the socket gets connected automatically.
 Whenever, user moves away from this page and the component is getting unmounted, the existing socket is being disconnected.
 As a result, the scope of socket connection is only inside the `/recorder` page.
-The other two pages are relying on **REST API** requests.
+The other two pages are relying on one-way **REST API** requests only.

 ### Back-End Server